My Dinner

 Cook in a saucepan

-• Roughly dice the onions.
+• Roughly dice the onions into bite-sized pieces.

 • Prepare the beer goulash and follow the instructions for beer goulash in a saucepan until step 4.